dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 notice will need to be managed to understand its impact on client, team or personal work.

-When your planned leave has been approved, update the schedule in 10,000ft to reflect this.
-This helps us to look ahead and is recorded as “Out of office".
+When your planned leave has been approved, it will be automatically added to Productive.
 Each member of our delivery team uses the tool to record the days they work on client projects on a weekly basis.

 There is more information about dxw's holiday arrangements in your contract of employment.